xiaoylu/leetcode_category/BinaryIndexTree/Readme.md

     0(root)
     1, 	10, 	100*,        1000          ...
         11,     101, 110*,   1001, 1010,   ...
                      111*
 ```
 So the update of element with index ‘101’ would be reflected at position 101, 110, 1000, …
-When you sum up from index such as ‘111’ through the red path, the update of ‘101’ would be considered at ‘110’.
+When you sum up from index such as ‘111’ through the `*` path, the update of ‘101’ would be considered at ‘110’.

 C++ code: leetcode 307.
 Range Sum Query - Mutable